-I’ve been journaling every day for about 16 months now.
+I’ve been journaling every day since February 2020.
 The impact that this habit has had on me mentally and emotionally is absolutely massive.
 Among so many things, my memory & recall has improved, my ability to navigate difficult conversations has grown, and I feel more clear about my needs and wants than ever before.

 Journaling helps you build a sense of real personal progress.
 You can look back and see exactly how far you’ve come.
 No more moving the goalposts on yourself, or discrediting the growth you’ve gone through.